How to force your iPhone or iPad to load the desktop version of a website

-One drawback to relying on an iPhone ($1,172 at Amazon Marketplace) or iPad ($380 at Amazon) for your web browsing needs is that you're almost always using the mobile version of a website.
+One drawback to relying on an iPhone or iPad ($599 at Apple) for your web browsing needs is that you're almost always using the mobile version of a website.
 And for the most part, mobile websites are fully capable versions of the same experience you would have using a full desktop-class browser.

 However, there are times when the mobile version of a website lacks a feature or capability that the full website offers.
 If you find yourself in need of the full desktop version of a website, you can force mobile Safari to request and load the full version of a website with just a couple of taps.